imjoseangel/katacoda/kubernetes-101/kubernetes-101-02/step1.md

 `kubectl get configmap -n kube-public cluster-info -o yaml`{{execute}}

+- **kube-node-lease** This namespace introduces a Lease built-in API that makes it reusable for different purposes.
+It makes node heartbeats significantly cheaper from both scalability and performance perspective.

 - **default** This is the _default_ namespace for all the resources that are created without a namespace specification.
 It is empty by default.

 `kubectl get pods -n default`{{execute}}